- SLHS 503 Clinical Methods and Intervention (SLPA)

 Jennifer is on the faculty of ArizonaLEND Maternal and Child Health Training Program.
 She is a member of the executive committee for Science City with the Tucson Festival of Books, which the UA honored with the 2017 Team Award for Excellence.
 Other collaborations include the award-winning Chemistry Can be Fun, a part of the STEAM camps developed by Jennifer and Terry Matsunaga to provide opportunities for adolescents with autism spectrum disorder to explore lab style learning in a university setting.
 The Autism Society Southern Arizona recognized Jennifer and Terry in 2017.

-Jennifer is very active in the community, currently serving on the boards of Arizona Public Media and Arizona Speech-Language-Hearing Association, and the Board of Hostesses of the Silver and Turquoise Ball.
-Jennifer is a past president of the Junior League of Tucson, Inc., chaired the sponsorship committee for the Tucson Festival of Books, and served on the board of the Community Food Bank of Southern Arizona for seven years.
+Jennifer is very active in the state, currently serving as president of the Arizona Speech-Language-Hearing Association.
+She is a member of the Board of Hostesses of the Silver and Turquoise Ball.
+Jennifer is a past president of the Junior League of Tucson, Inc., chaired the sponsorship committee for the Tucson Festival of Books, and served on the boards of Arizona Public Media and the Community Food Bank of Southern Arizona.
 She is the recipient of the Dynamic Duo Award from Compass Health Care and the Ann-Eve Johnson Sustainer of the Year Award from the Junior League of Tucson, Inc.